mhayes/patterntap-gem/README.md

-# Patterntap
+# PatternTap

-TODO: Write a gem description
+This provides a simple wrapper for retrieving information about the latest PatternTap posts.

 ## Installation